Last Updated on August 29, 2022 by Oddmund Groette

 Trend following is when you try to capture extended moves in the financial markets, either up or down, mostly for long-term gains.
 Once in a while prices tend to keep on going (enduring) and these are the moves trend followers like.
 The aim is to capture most of such moves, not all, but the majority of them.

 Trend followers are not trying to predict tops and bottoms.
 They are not trying to predict anything, really.
 The aim is, quite simply, to take advantage of moves in different asset classes in the anticipation that some of the positions go their way big time.
 There is zero forecasting involved.

 Trend followers might use different time frames and many asset classes to diversify in order to avoid big drawdowns.
 Having different strategies is important for a trend follower.

 Trader Joe might argue recent price action is a longer-term mean reversion, while Jim sees a trend.
 This illustrates the complexity of trading:

 There is no exact universal definition of what a trend is.
-This is what a market is all about: a meeting place of different opinions and goals.
+This is what a market is all about: a meeting place for different opinions and goals.